Overnight Lemon and Blueberry Rolls

 3. Prepare the dough: Melt butter and set aside to cool.
 Add egg to warm (not hot) melted butter (you want this mixture to be lukewarm when adding to the dough).
 Sift flour and salt into the large bowl.
 The bowl should be big enough to let the dough double in volume.
 Add lukewarm butter/egg mixture, lukewarm lemon cream (from Step 1) and yeast mixture (from Step 2).
 Mix all ingredients until combined then knead the dough until it’s elastic, soft and pulls away from your hand (10-12 minutes).
 Kneading here is simply patting the dough, remembering to turn the bowl every so often to aerate the dough from every side.
 If the dough is too loose add more flour but just 1-2 Tablespoons and after some 8-10 minutes into kneading (too much flour will result in hard buns).
 If you work with stand mixer - mix on low-medium speed for 12 minutes (add 1-2 Tbsps flour after 10 minutes of kneading).
 Once the dough is formed sprinkle 1 Tablespoon of flour on top and cover with cling film or dry kitchen towel, place for 1 hour in a warm place to let the yeast work its magic.
 The dough should double in size.
 When ready, lightly punch the dough (degas) and transfer to lightly floured work surface.

 4. Shape rolls: Roll out the dough into 1cm thick rectangle.
-Brush rectangle with softened butter and sprinkle sugar on top.
+Brush rectangle with softened butter and sprinkle sugar mixed with cardamom on top.
 Sift 3 Tablespoons of flour on top of sugar - distributing flour evenly.
 Add blueberries and toss lightly in the flour/sugar mixture.
 Roll the dough into tight log.
 Cut the log into 12 rolls.
 Brush baking tray with soft butter.
 Be generous with it as it will add lovely buttery flavour to your buns.
 Place 12 buns in the baking tray leaving 2-3cm space between each roll.
 Cover tightly with the cling film (yeast buns will dry if not covered properly).
 Leave in the cool place overnight (you can leave it for up to 12-14 hours).

 5. Bake: Once you are ready to bake, bring the buns from the cool place and allow to rest in the room temperature for 30 minutes (covered with the cling film), or transfer to warm oven for 2nd rest.
 Bake for 22-25 minutes at 180C or until the tops are golden in colour.
 Once baked take out to cool, let the rolls rest for 30 minutes before applying Lemon Mascarpone Frosting.